 The company was also involved in manufacturing cutlery at the time, which is perhaps why the gift from Culver proved particularly fruitful for the Briddell family, especially after Charles Jr.’s brother, Tom, saw the delicate craftsmanship of the knife and realized it made more sense on the dinner table than as a tool for opening letters.

 According to a 1953 article from the The Salisbury Times, Tom Briddell asked Culver for both a set of six steak knives and a case to put them in, then did a nationwide survey of the potential market.
-The findings were clear: People wanted an elegant, sharp knife to cook their meat, and they wanted it at home, rather than a restaurant.
+The findings were clear: People wanted an elegant, sharp knife to cut their meat, and they wanted it at home, rather than a restaurant.
 The resulting knife, the Carvel Hall, soon went on sale nationally—and became the first common kind of steak knife you could buy.

 One early ad put the benefits of the $16.50 steak knife set as such: